AI is advancing support but leaving agents behind

 AI agents have redefined what's possible in support.
 They resolve routine inquiries at scale and unlock meaningful efficiency.
 But the goal has never been to replace human agents — it's to empower them.

-In a truly hybrid support model — where AI agents handle what they can and humans focus on what matters most — a copilot keeps everything in sync.
+In a truly hybrid support model — where AI agents handle what they can and humans focus on what matters most — an AI copilot keeps everything in sync.

 With the right mix of automation, human expertise, and real-time guidance, support becomes more than reactive.
 It becomes orchestrated — and ultimately, more human.